JJ9218/Heart-Disease-Risk/README.md

-# Assesing Heart Disease Risk in the US
+# Assessing Heart Disease Risk in the US
 by J.Jones, MPH

 ## Table of Contents